SiberianCrab/TES3-Refr_Index-Converter/README.md

 # TES3-Refr_Index-Converter

- Simple converter of Refr_Index'es in .esp/.esm files for TES3 Morrowind.
+ A simple command-line tool that lets you convert Refr_Index'es in TES3 Morrowind .esp/.esm files from russian 1C to english game version and vice versa.

  Requires the latest version of tes3conv.exe from Greatness7 (https://github.com/Greatness7/tes3conv) to run.